itsidohirsh/google-foobar/README.md

 ## Disclaimer
-_The code on this repository is for educational purposes.
+_The code in this repository is for educational purposes.
-You are doing yourself a great disservice if you just copy/paste my solutions_
+You are doing yourself a great disservice if you just copy/paste my solutions._

 ## The challenges